I am a fourth year graduate student at the University of California, Los Angeles pursuing a PhD in applied mathematics.

-I am advised by Professor Deanna Needell and Professor Andrea Bertozzi.
+My advisors are Professor Deanna Needell and Professor Andrea Bertozzi.

+I was awarded the dissertation year fellowship for the 23-24 school year!
 I advanced to candidacy in May 2022!

 I am interested in research projects at the intersection of mathematics and computer science.
 I work on stochastic iterative algorithms, numerical linear algebra, and machine learning problems.